 If the tenant damages the property, you can file for an eviction.
 This damage must be in excess of normal wear and tear on the property.
 An example of normal wear and tear would be a couple of stains on a carpet.
-An example of excessive damage could be a tenant putting a giant hole through an exterior wall.
+An example of excessive damage could be a tenant putting a large hole through an exterior wall.

 4. Disrupting Other Tenants

 If the tenant refuses to move out after their lease has ended, you can file for an eviction.
-Many leases automatically switch to month to month leases after the initial lease term has ended.
-In this case, you must present the tenant with a Notice to Quit which explains that they have “X” number of days, usually between 30 and 60 days, to move out of the property or you will file for an eviction.
+Many leases automatically switch to month-to-month leases after the initial lease term has ended.
+In this case, you must present the tenant with a Notice to Quit, which explains that they have “x” number of days, usually between 30 and 60 days, to move out of the property or you will file for an eviction.